cloudvista/vaa/ref/app-monitoring/readme.md

 ## VA End-User Application Monitoring
-VA uses a commercial cloud-based tool called Microsoft Intune to monitor and analyze the reliability and performance of all Windows desktop applications across all of VA's 450,000+ computers.
+VA uses a commercial cloud-based tool called Microsoft Intune to monitor and analyze the reliability and performance of all Windows desktop applications across all of VA's 600,000+ distinct computers.

 #### Microsoft Intune dashboard